Convergence for adaptive resampling of random Fourier features: Introduction to resampling random features

 \section{Introduction to resampling random features}

 A basic problem in AI and machine learning is to find a neural network function that approximately reproduces the mapping in provided data \cite{bach_book,understand_ml}.
-The aim in this work is to prove that an adaptive version of the random Fourier feature method, based on resampling, generates a neural network function with an asymptotical optimal expected least squares error, provided the initial data sampling is sufficiently close.
+The aim in this work is to prove that an adaptive version of the random Fourier feature method, based on resampling, generates a neural network function with an asymptotically optimal expected least squares error, provided the initial data sampling is sufficiently close.

-The learning of neural network functions has two steps: to choose a set of neural network functions and to define an algorithm to find a neural network function that in some sense approximates the given data well.
+The learning of neural network functions has two steps: choosing a set of neural network functions and defining an algorithm to find a neural network function that in some sense approximates the given data well.
 More precisely given data $\{(x_j,y_j)\in \mathbb R^d\times \mathbb R\, : \, j=1,\ldots, J\}$, where it is expected that $y_j=f(x_j) + \mbox{noise}$, the basic learning problem is to find a neural network function that approximates $f$.
 A standard machine learning formulation to determine a neural network approximation for $f$ is to minimize the empirical loss

 where